 Ladder Board

-Engineering resourses for the ladder board have been devoted to another project.
+Engineering resources at Nantes for the ladder board have been devoted to another project.
 These resources should be available to finish the design of the ladder prototype board in September.
 Procurement of components for the prototype ladder board is in progress.

 SSD Readout board (RDO)